DonaldET3/OAR/README.md

 u: only copy a file if it is newer than the existing one <br />
 v: verbose

-list mode options: vf <br />
+list mode options: v, f <br />
-read mode options: kuvf <br />
+read mode options: k, u, v, f <br />
-write mode options: vaf
+write mode options: v, a, f

 After the list of options, there is the list of files to process.
 If the file is a directory, all files in that directory are processed.